jbreckmckye/jbreckmckye.github.io/source/_posts/The-PSOne-Crash-Bandicoot-games-are-beautiful-in-4K.md

 <a href="https://i.imgur.com/4GIAjbm.png"><img src="https://i.imgur.com/4GIAjbmh.png" /></a>

 Tiny Tiger (no relation to Tony) sets himself up as King in what appears to be Arthurian England.
-The locals do him the favour of decking out his castle with his own heraldry, complete with naff 12th-century style tiger drawing:
+The locals do him the favour of decking out his castle with his own heraldry, complete with naff 12th-century style tiger drawing, which I'd never noticed until high-rezzed:

 <a href="https://i.imgur.com/ApDxIyW.png"><img src="https://i.imgur.com/ApDxIyWh.png"/></a>

-The final battle.
+And this is the final battle.
 In widescreen you can see a lot more of that Lemurian architecture - a nice touch that ties the end of the trilogy to its origins, and perhaps implies something about where the time travel tech really came from

 <a href="https://i.imgur.com/vTa6h2u.png"><img src="https://i.imgur.com/vTa6h2uh.png"/></a>